 Additional help for you

 One of the core tenants of L+L is providing a lot of support for our subscribers.
-While we are an eclectic homeschool program, we provide education around various homeschool philosophies and struggles to help you find what homeschool style ultimately works best for your family.
+While we are an eclectic homeschool program, we provide education around various homeschool philosophies to help you find what homeschool style ultimately works best for your family.
 You can find all of our “for parents” blog posts here.